DendrouLab/panpipes/docs/pipeline_config_documentation/pipeline_ingestion_yml.md

         If use_thr (previous parameter) is set to True, the threshold specified here will be used to define doublets.

-### RNA QC
+### RNA modality Quality Control
-This file section specifies parameters used for running Quality Control (QC) on the data.
+In the following, we specify parameters used for running QC on the RNA modality data.
-Note that we do not filter out cells or genes, as this is part of the subsequent workflow (preprocess).
+In the ingestion workflow we compute cell and genes QC metrics (such as % of mitochondrial genes, number of genes expressed in a cell etc.) but we do not apply filtering, as this is part of the subsequent workflow (preprocess).
 Feel free to leave options blank to run with default parameters.

+#### Providing a gene list and defining actions on the genes
+To calculate RNA QC metrics, we need to define a gene list providing additional information on the genes in the data.
+Additionally, we can specify what actions we want to apply to the genes, such as what metrics to calculate.

 Usually, it's convenient to rely on known gene lists, as this simplifies various downstream tasks, such as evaluating the percentage of mitochondrial genes in the data, identify ribosomal genes, or excluding IGG genes from HVG selection.
-For the ingestion workflow, we retrieved the cell cycle genes used in scanpy.score_genes_cell_cycle [Satija et al. (2015), Nature Biotechnology.] and stored them in a file: panpipes/resources/cell_cicle_genes.tsv.
+For the ingestion workflow, we retrieved the cell cycle genes used in `scanpy.score_genes_cell_cycle` [Satija et al. (2015), Nature Biotechnology](https://www.nature.com/articles/nbt.3192) and stored them in a file: panpipes/resources/cell_cicle_genes.tsv.
 Additionally, we also provide an example for an entire gene list: panpipes/resources/qc_genelist_1.0.csv

 | mod | feature | group  |